05/01/2021 Guidance Update: All areas remain open for business throughout the new lockdown.

-All healthcare appointments continue to remain essential medical visits and abide by the existing government and industry protocols.
-As we are aware, there are various restrictions throughout the UK, so our current risk assessments will now be centred around local restrictions set by the government.
+All audiology healthcare appointments continue to remain essential medical visits and abide by the existing government and industry protocols.
+Following our joint guidance, we are ensuring that we are practicing in a Covid secure environment.

 In areas of the UK under lockdown, firebreak, or tiered restrictions - we are advised, as has been standard procedure from May 2020, to offer a digital approach where appropriate.
 However, if you are visiting one of our audiologists within the clinic - you may also be given a letter, email or text confirmation of your audiology appointment, in the event you need to show your travel need.